hspazio/hspazio.github.io/_posts/2017-11-05-ruby-threads-and-queues.markdown

 finite_producer_consumer.rb:25:in `join': No live threads left.
 Deadlock? (fatal)`
 {% endhighlight %}

-What is this error about?
+### What is this error about?

 The ruby runtime realized that there are 2 other threads ready to pull from the queue (and in waiting state) but no other thread will enqueue new jobs because the consumer thread exited after queuing 5 jobs.

 What we need is a mechanism to tell the consumers that no further jobs will be enqueued and that they can safely exit.

-We can enqueue a `:done` symbol as a signal to exit for the consumer that will pull it.
+We can enqueue a `:done` symbol as a signal for the consumer that will read it.
 As we have 2 consumers we do it twice.

 {% highlight ruby %}
 producer = Thread.new do